 Approximately 9,500 middle and high school students from public, independent, and home schools participated in National History Day in South Carolina.
 This curriculum program provides students with a chance to develop the research, interview, and presentation skills that are necessary for success in academics and in future professional careers.
 Students compete in five categories: historical papers, exhibits, performances, documentaries, and websites.
-Three hundred and forty-three students qualified through seven regional competitions to compete at the state contest at the Archives and History Center in April 2007.
+Three hundred and seventy-five students qualified through eight regional competitions to compete at the state contest at the Archives and History Center in April 2008.
+The top two entries in each category qualified to represent our state at the national contest.
+A junior group exhibit on the Santee Cooper Project received the award for best entry on the History of the Federal Government (sponsored by The Society for History in the Federal Government).